svalouch/python-rctclient/docs/protocol_overview.rst

 #.
 Payload (optional)
 #.
 CRC16 checksum

-Data is encoded as big endian.
+Data is encoded as big endian, a leading ``0x00`` before the start token is allowed.

 +----------------+-------+---------------------------------------+
 | Element        | Bytes | Remarks                               |